Erastuskanyatta/PHP-Yii2-Framework/index.md

-## Getting started with Yii 2 PHP Web framework.
+## Working with Yii 2 PHP framework.

 Nowadays, many developers have turned to use frameworks in designing websites.
 This has led to improved production speeds.
-PHP is a scripting language used in web development.
-It is a server-side scripting language  embedded in [HTML](https://en.wikipedia.org/wiki/HTML).
+PHP is a server-side scripting language  embedded in [HTML](https://en.wikipedia.org/wiki/HTML).

 ## Introduction
 Yii 2 is a generic PHP framework used for developing web applications with many ties.
 Yii 2 implements the MVC (Model, View, and Controller) development principle.